Spenc3rB/uthp-tests/README.md

 After this has run, please power cycle the UTHP (ensure the blue LED is completely off before powering it back on).
 If the UTHP doesn't have safe-shutdown yet (the blue LED turns off imediately), please run `sudo shutdown -h now` to power it off.

 > If the update was successful, you should see TruckHacking OS v1.0.4, and the only files within the `/home/uthp` directory should be the `uthp-tests` directory.
 If not, run the update again, or move the files manually to their respective locations as shown in the updates.yaml file (csv format).
+You only have to reboot the UTHP if updating overlays.

 ### 4. Run the tests